 Olivia Luz Perillo (b.
 1993, Lafayette, Louisiana) is an American multidisciplinary visual artist of Mexican and Italian descent whose work is rooted in her cultural and familial identity.
-Her practice spans documentary and experimental photography, film, collage, and ancestral archival methodologies, exploring cultural storytelling, regional musical traditions, social justice, and ancestral healing in dialogue with the natural world.
-She centers her work on the interconnected landscapes of her homelands in South Louisiana and the American Southwest, drawing on the histories, migrations, and layered identities of these regions.
-Moving between ethnographic sensitivity and poetic image-making, Perillo approaches art as a form of visual anthropology — a practice that attends to memory, land, and community as living archives, while reflecting on her own place within these intertwined histories and the ongoing pursuit of collective healing.
+Her practice spans documentary and experimental photography, film, collage, and ancestral archival methodologies, exploring cultural storytelling, regional music, social justice, and ancestral healing in dialogue with the natural world.
+She centers her photography and collages on the interconnected landscapes of her homelands in South Louisiana and the American Southwest, drawing on the histories, migrations, and layered identities of these regions.

-Working between the surreal and the tangible, Perillo composes visual narratives that blur the boundaries between documentation and dreamscape.
+Moving between ethnographic sensitivity and poetic image-making, Perillo approaches her work as a form of visual anthropology — one that attends to memory, land, and the internal spirit as living archives.
+While composing her images across mediums to create atmospheric visual narratives that, at times, blur distinctions between documentation and dreamscape through color and composition, she reflects on her own place within these intertwined histories in the ongoing pursuit of collective healing.
 Her images, often saturated with the muted, meditative tones of dusk, function as reflective portals where personal and collective histories merge.
-Within these spaces, the spiritual presence of ancestral landscapes resonates across time, offering glimpses of memory, lineage, and lived experience.
+Within these spaces, a spiritual presence resonates across time, offering glimpses of history, lineage, and lived experience.
 Through subtle manipulations of color, light, and composition, her work creates a suspended atmosphere in which viewers are invited into introspection and quiet contemplation — a space to engage with both the emotional resonance of place and the mirrors of self.

 Perillo has exhibited in group shows across Louisiana, Texas, and Arizona, including solo exhibitions at Gallery R and the Jean Lafitte Acadian Cultural Center under the National Park Service in Lafayette, Louisiana.
 She serves on the board of the Louisiana Trust for Historic Preservation, representing St. Landry Parish, where she resides.

-2025 Best Louisiana Film, 20th Cinema on the Bayou Film Festival - co-directing + editing + coloring + graphic design, Across the Quiet
+2025: Best Louisiana Film, 20th Cinema on the Bayou Film Festival - co-directing + editing + coloring + graphic design, Across the Quiet

-2023 Louisiana Film Prize - coloring, The Candy Lady
+2023: Louisiana Film Prize - coloring, The Candy Lady

-2023 Get Ready Grant from The Arts Council of Greater Baton Rouge
+2023: Get Ready Grant from The Arts Council of Greater Baton Rouge

-2023 ArtSpark Grant from the Acadiana Center for the Arts and Lafayette Economic Development Authority - post-production, Boscoyo Fleaux
+2023: ArtSpark Grant from the Acadiana Center for the Arts and Lafayette Economic Development Authority - post-production, Boscoyo Fleaux

-2023 ArtSpark Grant from the Acadiana Center for the Arts and Lafayette Economic Development Authority - producing, Traitement
+2023: ArtSpark Grant from the Acadiana Center for the Arts and Lafayette Economic Development Authority - producing, Traitement

-2019 Panavision New Filmmaker’s Grant - co-directing + producing, Intention
+2019: Panavision New Filmmaker’s Grant - co-directing + producing, Intention

-2019 CREATELouisiana French Culture Film Grant - co-directing + producing, Intention
+2019: CREATELouisiana French Culture Film Grant - co-directing + producing, Intention

 2025: Jordan LaHaye Fontenot’s Substack : Meet the Artist Behind Home of the Happy’s cover